 To make topping

 1. Put water into a heatproof bowl.
 Sprinkle gelatin onto water.
 Wait for 2 minutes.
 Either heat it by double boiling or zap it in the microwave on high for 25 seconds.
-Leave gelatin mixture to cool down totally.
+Leave gelatin mixture to cool down totally.2.
+Freeze mixing bowl and beaters for 5 minutes.
+Remove mixing bowl and pour in cold whipping cream.

 3. Beat whipping cream until visible streams can be seen.
 Pour in cooled gelatin mixture and sugar and beat until stiff peaks.
 Do not overbeat.